cernops/jens/README.md

 With all this information, Jens produces a set of environments that can be used by Puppet masters to compile Puppet catalogs.
 Two types of environments are
 supported: dynamic and static.
-The former update automatically as new commits arrive to the concerned repositories whereas the latter keep static pointing to the specified commits to implement the concept of "configuration snapshot" (read the environments section for more information).
+The former update automatically as new commits arrive to the concerned repositories whereas the latter remain static pointing to the specified commits to implement the concept of "configuration snapshot" (read the environments section for more information).